Share The Plate Collection

 - In cases where a church staff member or congregant has a direct connection to the organization (such as a staff member serving on their Board, or a congregant serving on their Board or working there) it will be shared with the congregation verbally and on the website.
 Organizations that employ church staff are not eligible.

-Harriet’s Wildest Dreams is a Black-led abolitionist community defense hub centering all Black lives most at risk for state-sanctioned violence in the DC area.
-They are a former grantee of All Souls’ Beckner Advancement Fund.
+A Black-led abolitionist community defense hub centering all Black lives most at risk for state-sanctioned violence in the DC area.